 Just like with a washing machine, it is good to keep a little space in the stomach to aid in maximum digestion.
 It is best to eat until satisfaction is achieved, not ignoring your body’s signals.
 Listen to the body’s natural way of saying ‘thank you for the food, I don’t need more right now.’

 7. Do not panic

 In moments of overindulgence, do not panic.
 Or do panic!
 But breathe through the panic.
-Recognise whatever underlying needs and desires that could possibly draw your awareness away from the uncomfortable, unconscious, humiliated ego and point it towards genuine interest in something else besides binge eating.
-When your craving to binge presents itself, sit with it until it goes away, whether in practice of mindful eating or in any other action.
+Recognize whatever underlying needs and desires that could possibly draw your awareness away from the uncomfortable, unconscious, humiliated ego and point it towards genuine interest in something else besides binge eating.
+When your craving to binge presents itself, sit with it until it goes away.
+Whether in practice of mindful eating or in any other action.